 The firm is pleased to announce Sydnee Garcia’s election to the Board of Directors of the San Antonio Federal Bar Association.
 The Federal Bar Association aims to strengthen the federal legal system and administration of justice by serving the interests and the needs of the federal practitioner, judiciary and the public they serve.

 Elliott Cappuccio SELECTED BY PEERS FOR INCLUSION IN Best Lawyers® in America

-PC&P is pleased to announce that Elliott S. Cappuccio has been selected by his peers for inclusion among the Best Lawyers in America.
+PC&P is pleased to announce that Elliott S. Cappuccio has been selected by his peers for inclusion among the Best Lawyers by BL Rankings in America.
 Since it was first published in 1983, Best Lawyers is regarded as the definitive guide to legal excellence.
 The list of Best Lawyers in America is compiled based on an exhaustive peer-review evaluation.
 For the 2019 Edition of the Best Lawyers in America, over 7 million votes were analyzed.
 Lawyers are not required or allowed to pay a fee to be listed.
 Therefore, inclusion among the Best Lawyers in America is considered a singular honor for the profession, and it has been referred to as the most respected referral list of attorneys in practice today.